Jeremyyiu/LocationGeofencing/README.md

 ![Screenshot](android-screenshot.png)

-The Android app is pretty much feature complete, but definitelty needs to be modernized before it can be used standalone or even with the [https://my.locative.io](https://my.locative.io) backend.
+The Android app is pretty much feature complete, but definitely needs to be modernized before it can be used standalone or even with the [https://my.locative.io](https://my.locative.io) backend.

 ## License